a1000rhan/TASK-Foundation-CheatSheet/css.md

 There are multiple units in CSS to size things
 `px`: a CSS unit that represents number of pixels
-`%`: a CSS unit that represents the percentage relatively to the container `pt`: a CSS unit which is relative to the font size of the parent element `em`: a CSS unit which is relative to the font size of the html element `vh`: a CSS unit that represents the view height.
+`%`: a CSS unit that represents the percentage relatively to the container `em`: a CSS unit which is relative to the font size of the parent element `rem`: a CSS unit which is relative to the font size of the html element `vh`: a CSS unit that represents the view height.
 We use it usually for background size and set it to 100 to get the size of the whole screen vertically.

 ```css